Bruce Willis and Demi Moore welcome their first grandchild

 “You are pure magic,” Willis wrote in the caption of her Instagram post.
 “You are more than we ever dreamed of.”

-Both Moore and Willis’ stepmother, Emma Heming Willis, shared excitement over the new addition to the family in the comments of the post.
+Demi Moore and Rumer Willis’ stepmother, Emma Heming Willis, also shared excitement over the new addition to the family in the comments of the post.

 “So much love for this little birdie,” Moore wrote, adding a heart emoji.